benmaier/tacoma/docs/temporal_network_classes.rst

     Edges existed before
     we started measuring.
 An edge is considered to be "on" when it exists, shown as a grey bar in this figure.
-Each time an edge is switched "on" or switched "off", respectively, the network structure changed and this event is recorded.
-Here, the experiment ends before the edge :math:`(i,j)` is switched off.
+Each time an edge is switched "on" or switched "off", respectively, the network structure changes and hence this event is recorded.
+Here, the experiment ends before the edge :math:`(0,1)` is switched off.

 The experiment begins at time :math:`t_0`, where the network consists of an edge set :math:`E_0 \subseteq \{i,j: V\times V, i<j\}`.
 Then, each time the network